POLIS 2122 - Global Environmental Politics

 However, prior to lectures each week, readings, largely from the core text, will be set.

-Tutorial Presentation (15%): Students will be expected to complete an oral presentation within a tutorial setting.
-The major paper will also be the basis of this presentation.
-The presentation will include handing up a powerpoint or a one page summary of the substance of the argument in (annotated) bullet points, including references.
+Tutorial Presentation (15%): Students will be expeted to complete an oral presentation within a tutorial setting.
+The presentation will be the basis for the research essay.
+The assessment guidelines for the presentation are outlined in the course website.
+The presentation requires handing up a powerpoint or a one-page summary of the substance of the argument in (annotated) bullet points, including references.

 SubmissionThe research essay must be submitted through Turnitin (link available on MyUni).